pgatti86/smart-epd/README.md

 ## Getting Started

-This project is based on Espressif IDF v4.0 (current stable branch).
+This project is based on Espressif IDF v4.0 (stable branch at writing time).
 Follow this link to configure your environment: [esp idf v4.0](https://docs.espressif.com/projects/esp-idf/en/v4.0/get-started/index.html)

 Note: depending on your python virtualenv version you may encounter an error while running ESP install script (install.sh).
 To solve simply remove the invalid option (--no-site-packages) from idf_tools.py

+However the project is compatible with more updated versions of the framework such as IDF 4.1

 To clone this project use **git clone --recursive git@gitlab.com:paolo.gatti/smart-epd.git**